Last Updated on September 7, 2020

-As well as having the Great Ocean Road to the west of Melbourne, we also have some spectacular mountains, open farmlands, semi-desert regions and the mighty Murray river which runs along the New South Wales-Victorian border to the north.
+As well as the Great Ocean Road to the west of Melbourne, Victoria also has spectacular mountains, open farmlands, semi-desert regions, and the mighty Murray River which runs along the New South Wales-Victorian border to the north.

-This suggested itinerary takes in the Grampian Mountains and then heads up through the Wimmera and Mallee Regions following the painted silo trail and salt lakes, across to the Murray River and back down to Melbourne via the Great Dividing Range.
+This suggested self-drive road trip itinerary takes in the Grampian Mountains and then heads up through the Wimmera and Mallee regions of Western Victoria, following the painted silo trail and salt lakes, across to the Murray River and back down to Melbourne via the Great Dividing Range and Black Spur drive.

 Melbourne to the Grampians – 3 days

-Halls Gap to Rupanyup where the trail begins – 1 hour / 80.5 kms
+Halls Gap to Rupanyup where the trail begins – 1 hour / 80.5 km

 This is an awesome section of the road trip.
-About 200 kms long, passing through fabulous little country towns and seeing beautifully painted silos.
+About 200 km long, passing through fabulous little country towns and seeing beautifully painted silos.
 Read more about the silos and the trail here.

 Murray Sunset National Park & Pink Lakes – 1 day

-Rupanyup to Murray Sunset National Park – 3.50 hours / 290 kms
+Rupanyup to Murray Sunset National Park – 3.50 hours / 290 km

 The park was created in 1979, and expanded to encompass Pink Lakes State Park in 1999.
 The lakes are dubbed “pink” after the beta-carotene pigment that colours it in late summer, caused by the algae Dunaliella salina.
 This area was the site of a major salt industry from 1916 to 1975.
 At its peak, ten thousand tons of salt was harvested and railed from Lake Crosbie, Lake Becking and Lake Kenyon to the nearby town of Linga.
 For management purposes, the Murray-Sunset National Park is managed with the Hattah-Kulkyne National Park, Wyperfeld National Park, Lake Albacutya Park and Murray-Kulkyne Park as part of the Victorian Mallee Parks.
 Source: Wikipedia